 b.
-What is meant by the terms
+What is meant by the termsInfection For use by qualification assessors

+• Colonisation

+Systemic infection

-Infection Colonisation Systemic infection Localised infection c.
+• Localised infection

+c.
 You are visiting Mr Williams who has been feeling a bit 'off colour' for the last few days.
 After checking how he was feeling, you assist Mr Williams to go to the toilet, and you notice that the toilet seat is soiled, so you clean this before he uses it.
 You then support him to take lunchtime medication and then go to prepare lunch.